-As of the Cut-Off Date, approximately 8.7% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 2.5% of Pool 1 and approximately 14.1% of Pool 2), are secured by properties acquired as second homes or investment properties.
+As of the Cut-Off Date, approximately 7.0% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 2.8% of the Pool 1 Loans and approximately 20.2% of the Pool 2 Loans), are secured by properties acquired as second homes or investment properties.
 Mortgage premises acquired as second homes or investments may present a greater risk that the mortgagor will stop making monthly payments if the mortgagor's financial condition deteriorates.
 Properties acquired as second homes or investments may have a higher frequency of losses than properties that are principal residences.
 In a default, mortgagors who do not reside in the mortgaged property may be more likely to abandon the related mortgaged property.
 This risk may be especially pronounced for mortgagors with mortgage loans on more than two properties.
 In addition, income expected to be generated from an investment property may have been considered for underwriting purposes in addition to the income of the mortgagor from other sources.
 Should this income not materialize, it is possible the mortgagor would not have sufficient resources to make payments on the mortgage loan.